irmen/cx16assem/README.md

 - include source code from a file using ``.include "filename"``
 - disk device 8 and 9 selectable
 - configurable text and screen colors
-- can switch to (rom-based) x16edit to edit a file, to avoid having to swap-load programs all the time.
-  You'll have to create a custom rom with x16edit embedded in it in bank 7, see [instructions](https://github.com/stefan-b-jakobsson/x16-edit/blob/master/docs/romnotes.pdf).
+- can switch to (rom-based) x16edit to edit a file, to avoid having to swap-load programs all the time You'll have to create a custom rom with x16edit embedded in it, see [instructions](https://github.com/stefan-b-jakobsson/x16-edit/blob/master/docs/romnotes.pdf)
-  (version 0.4.1 or later is required)
-- includes a convenient 'r' run command to immediately load and execute the saved program file (or another file) to speed up work flow.
+- includes a convenient 'r' run command to immediately load and execute the saved program file (or another file) to speed up work flow
-- for speed purposes, the source text is parsed in a case-sensitive way.
+- for speed reasons, the source text is parsed in a case-sensitive way.
   Everything has to be in lowercase petscii, or it will be a syntax error.
 Except labels; they can contain upppercase petscii letters if you want.
+- likewise, for speed reasons, there's a line length limit of 160 characters that is not checked.
+Don't use source code lines that exceed this length or it will corrupt the program.

 ## How it works internally
-- Files are read sequentially into the banked hiram $a000-$c000, starting from bank 1 (bank 0 is reserved) (uses kernal LOAD for this to achieve high load speeds)
+- Files are read into the banked hiram $a000-$c000, starting from bank 1 (bank 0 is reserved)
 - Metadata about the files (name, address, size) is stored in tables in regular system ram.
 - Parsing is done on lines from the source files that are copied to a small buffer in system ram to be tokenized.
 - Parse phase 1 just builds the symbol table in system ram.
 This is a hash table for fast lookups.
 - Parse phase 2 actually outputs machine code into the last 8 himem banks (64 Kb max output size).
 - Finally, the data in these output banks is written to the output prg file on disk.
-- Mnemonics matching is done via an optimal prefix-tree match routine that takes very few instructions to find the match
+- Mnemonics matching is done via an optimal prefix-tree match routine that takes very few instructions to find the match.

 ## Todo